httprunner/httprunner/har2case/README.md

 # har2case

-Convert HAR(HTTP Archive) to YAML/JSON testcases for HttpRunner and HttpBoomer.
+Convert HAR(HTTP Archive) to YAML/JSON testcases for HttpRunner and HttpRunner+.

 ## Install